 Only God knows that.

-What I am saying is that I arrogantly assumed I knew better than the saints and the Lord God Himself by thinking fasting was for others but not for me.
-I had not honored the hardship and temptation fasting presented others.
-I skimmed the Gospel reading where Jesus Christ in preparation for His trial and execution, fasted for 40 days in the desert and was first tempted with food by Satan.
+What I am saying is that I arrogantly assumed I knew better than the Saints and the Lord God Himself by thinking fasting was for others but not for me.
+I had not honored the hardship and temptation fasting presents.
+I skimmed the Gospel reading where Jesus Christ in preparation for His trial and execution, fasted for 40 days in the desert and was first tempted by Satan with food.
 I missed that it is only when denying ourselves simple bodily pleasures that we are gifted with greater temptations.
 I had assumed my fast to be much more difficult than everyone else’s.
 I had judged them to be so much holier and better than me, so I judged their sacrifice and temptation to be less than mine.
 I quit when the going got tough rather than relying on the Holy Spirit to see me through.

 I had shown a lack of trust.